 Why is education so expensive?
 Hell, why is everything in Bangalore so expensive?
 Where do people get all this money to spend?
 And why are they ready to spend so much?

-Once the shock of learning how much education costs passes, people ready themselves for the grind of putting aside around 15 to 20K every month on school fees, where they will cough up this money being a permanent worry making them sick.
+Once the initial shock of realising how much education costs passes, people ready themselves for the grind of putting aside around 15 to 20K every month on school fees, the source of said money turning into a permanent worry that will make them sick.
 I have seen people living threadbare existences just so they can keep paying school fees, people on the verge of nervous breakdowns worrying about how they will pay the next installment of school fees, friends dissolving into crying wrecks as they were suddenly asked to cough up 40K before the end of the week.
 And if you have any more than one kid, you are done for.
-While their home and car EMI was enough of a Damocles sword hanging over their heads, school fees have now converted that into a turbocharged chainsaw.
+While their home and car EMIs were enough of a Damocles sword hanging over their heads, school fees will convert that into a turbocharged chainsaw.

 “So why can’t they put their kids in lesser expensive schools?
 Surely there have to be schools that do not charge as many fees as these corporate schools do!”
 Of course, they can.
 But this is the wrong question to ask.
 Have you ever considered why people accept these outrageous fees?
 These fees exist because there are people ready to pay them!
 Consider this.
 Whatsapp group conversations where members talk and compare fees they are paying at various Bangalore schools is a regular affair.
 People are seen bragging about how they pay in lakhs for their kids in LKG (oh OK, KG-1) and so on, how they paid “only” 60K, and it turned out it was 60K per term, and there are three terms.
 The way people were casually throwing around figures of lakhs they were blowing up on teaching their kids’ ABCD and 1-2-3s in itself tells about how the “shock” of these figures is limited to us peasants alone, that these high and mighty metropolitan city nivasis actually don’t mind or are even proud of paying such amounts, despite all the hardships it throws at them.
 Confused?